Patch summary

 Filter, Sort, Search and Export

-You can search, sort, and filter the data based on a number of attributes.
+You can search, sort, and filter the Summary grid based on a number of attributes.

-Use the Search field to enter a keyword; the list will then only show patches that contain the keyword.
+Enter a keyword into the Search field to only show patches that contain the keyword.
 The keyword is matched to any case-insensitive text found from within all of the patches, for example; CVE numbers, patch names, blue screen, and so on.

 Example search use cases: